vincentywx/traffic-light/README.md

    6. could open google chrome inspect, console tag to see traffic light status.

-   in order to save your time, I change the default intersection time as 4 seconds for red to green or green to red, green to yellow interaction is 1 second.
-If you really want to change the intersection just like the requirement, open the "traffic-light.js", find the variable "change_order", and change the seconds to what you want.
+   in order to save your time, I change the default interval time as 4 seconds for red to green or green to red, green to yellow interval is 1 second.
+If you really want to change the interval just like the requirement, open the "traffic-light.js", find the variable "change_order", and change the seconds to what you want.

 ### 4 how do I do it.